Why marry in Church?

 If you would like to explore the possibility of arranging a wedding, just get in touch using the details at the bottom of this page.
 We are always very happy to answer any questions or queries, and/or arrange a visit for you to see our churches for yourself before you make a decision about your special day.

 Once you are ready to make a marriage application, you will need to complete our online form with all the legal details required for the marriage to take place.
-Once you’ve submitted your application, we will get in touch to confirm your wedding date and collect your deposit.
+Once you’ve submitted your application, we will be in touch to confirm your date and begin planning your big day with you.